HackingMinion/react-restaurant-menu/ASSESSMENT.md

 ## Documentation

-The difficulty with home coding challenge is that I often try to learn too many things at once.
-It's a great opportunity to use a specific language or framework, but if you’re not familiar with it, it can cost you a lot of time and even more nerves.
-That's why I first sat down for few hours and decided what frameworks, libraries etc. I am going to use for this particular project.
-I googled and tested a lot so that I can document and if needed also justify my decisions.

 ### Frameworks & Libraries

-A quick lock at the package.json file should give an easy overview over the used packages in this project.
+A quick lock at the package.json file gives an simple overview over the used packages in this project.

 #### React

-That one was pretty simple.
 The assessment asked to use React or Vue.js so I choose React because I am way more experienced in it and I prefer it over Vue.js any day.
 I then decided to use [Create React App](https://github.com/facebook/create-react-app) as my starting path.
 I think it's a great way to start a simple project and get it up and running in no time.

 #### Node-sass

 I probably spent the most time on this decision.
-In the past I always used it for an easy setup and quick styling, but I realized many times that it's definitely not best practice.
+In the past I always used it for an easy setup and quick styling, but I often realized that it's definitely not best practice.
 I thought about using something like [styled Components](https://www.styled-components.com/) or [JSS](https://cssinjs.org/) but I've never used either or anything similar before.
-I had a quick look at both but I wasn't convinced mostly because I was scared that I couldn't handle it the bigger the projects gets or that it will take up too much time for me to figure the right way out.
-I thought maybe I could still do that later, so I stood with **node-sass** for the moment.
+I had a quick look at both but I wasn't convinced mostly because I was scared that I couldn't handle it as the project is getting bigger or that it will take up too much time for me to figure it out.
+I thought maybe I could still do that later, so I went with **node-sass** for the moment.
 Obviously it wasn't realistic to change that once my project grew in size.
 My conclusion is that it's not ideal, but not the end of the world.
-My scss-file has about 100 lines now and still pretty easy to keep track and maintain it.
+My scss-file has about 100 lines now and it's still pretty easy to keep track of.
-I also used [PostCSS Normalize](https://github.com/csstools/postcss-normalize) to remove browser specific styling for elements.
+I also used [PostCSS Normalize](https://github.com/csstools/postcss-normalize) to remove browser specific styling for HTML elements.

 #### Material-UI